PazuCheung10/accessly/README.md

 ### Use Cases

 - **Internal Team Collaboration**: Internal staff collaborate in public/private rooms with threaded discussions and search
-- **Customer Support Management**: Support tickets created via public form, managed by admins with status tracking, department categorization, and threaded conversations
+- **Issue Management**: Internal issues created and managed by admins with status tracking, department categorization, assignment, and threaded conversations
 - **Unified Helpdesk**: Single workspace where internal teams can collaborate and handle customer support tickets in one place

 ## Architecture